fouliex/TrafficSignClassifierProject/README.md

 | ![alt text][image5]	| 28		 | Children crossing     | 28                | Children crossing     |

 ### Softmax probabilities for each prediction
+For images 1, 2 4 and 5 the top prediction has a softmax probability of 1.000 and the rest of the probabilities lower than 0.000.
+For image 3 the top prediction result has a softmax probability of 0.844, 0.049 , 0.027 0.021 and 0.01.
+The top softmax is display in the  Jupyter Notebook.

 ## Dependencies
 This lab requires: